 We ask that you arrive at the test center 30 minutes before your scheduled appointment time.
 This will give you adequate time to complete the necessary sign-in procedures.
 If you arrive more than 15 minutes late for your appointment, you may be refused admission, and the exam fees will be forfeited.

-You will be required to present one form of original (no photocopies), currently valid (unexpired), government-issued ID that includes your name, photograph, and signature.
-The first and last name that you used to register must match exactly the first and last name on the ID that is presented on test day; if there is a difference between your first and last name as they appear on this notice and as they appear on the ID that you will present on test day, please contact ABT at least 30 days prior to your exam appointment at firstname.lastname@example.org.
+You will be required to present one form of original (no photocopies), currently valid (unexpired), government-issued identification that includes your name, photograph, and signature.
+The first and last name that you used to register must match exactly the first and last name on the identification that is presented on test day as described in the Scheduling Your Examination section above.

-All IDs required must be issued by the country in which you are testing; alternatively, if you do not have a qualifying ID issued from the country in which you are testing, an International Travel Passport from your country of citizenship is required.
+All identification presented must be issued by the country in which you are testing; alternatively, if you do not have a qualifying identification issued from the country in which you are testing, an International Travel Passport from your country of citizenship is required.

-If possible, please bring a second government identification (that matches the same requirements as the primary ID) to your exam appointment, in case there is an issue with your primary identification.
+If possible, please bring a second government identification (that matches the same requirements as the primary identification) to your exam appointment, in case there is an issue with your primary identification.

-If you have any questions or concerns about the ID you are required to bring with you to the testing center for admittance to your exam, please contact Pearson VUE customer service at https://home.pearsonvue.com/Test-takers/Customer-service.aspx.
-To view the full ID policy, including any additional allowances to this policy, please visit http://www.pearsonvue.com/policies/1.pdf.
+If you have any questions or concerns about the identification you are required to bring with you to the testing center for admittance to your exam, please contact Pearson VUE customer service at https://home.pearsonvue.com/Test-takers/Customer-service.aspx.
+To view the full identification policy, including any additional allowances to this policy, please visit http://www.pearsonvue.com/policies/1.pdf.

 No personal items may be taken into the testing room.
 This includes but is not limited to all: Bags, books, reference materials, papers, notes, dictionaries, cameras, cellular telephones, PDAs, computers or tablets, calculators, digital watches, scanners, other electronic or communications devices, and wallets.

-No food or beverages are allowed during the exam.
+No food or beverages are allowed in the testing area (exam room).